ondemandenv/ondemandenv.github.io/articles/kd-tree-software-partition-sequence.md

 ## Related Articles

-- [The Partitioning Principle: A Unified Theory for Stateful Deployments](/articles/partitioning-principle/) - Explores how the same partitioning philosophy applies to architecture and deployment patterns
+- [Breaking the Stateful Deployment Ceiling: Dimensional Partitioning for DevOps](/articles/stateful-deployment-dimensional-partitioning/) - Explores how the same partitioning philosophy applies to architecture and deployment patterns